drmikehenry/vimfiles/nvim-bundle/plenary/README.md

 $ export DEBUG_PLENARY=true
 ```

-This will enable debuggin for the plugin.
+This will enable debugging for the plugin.

 ### plenary.neorocks